skai111/db48x/doc/calc-help/equations.md

 #### Doppler Effect

 In the classical Doppler effect it is assumed that the speed of the observer and the source are lower than the speed of sound in the air.
-The speed of the receiver relative to the air 'vr' is added to the speed of sound in the air if the receiver is moving towards the source, subtracted if the receiver is moving away from the source whatever the movement of the source.
-The speed of the source relative to the air 'va' is subtracted from the speed of sound in the air if the source is moving towards the receiver, added if the source is moving away from the receiver whatever the movement of the receiver.
+The speed of the receiver relative to the air `vr` is added to the speed of sound in the air if the receiver is moving towards the source, subtracted if the receiver is moving away from the source whatever the movement of the source.
+The speed of the source relative to the air `va` is subtracted from the speed of sound in the air if the source is moving towards the receiver, added if the source is moving away from the receiver whatever the movement of the receiver.

 #### Mach Number

-For an object moving at a supersonic speed, the shockwave describes a cone having the angle 'θcone' at its tip where the opposite side is the distance travelled by the sound and the hypothenuse is the distance travelled by the object.
+For an object moving at a supersonic speed, the shockwave describes a cone having the angle `θcone` at its tip where the opposite side is the distance travelled by the sound and the hypothenuse is the distance travelled by the object.

 #### String Standing Waves